Disney's Alice Comedy Alice and the Dog Catcher, a short mixing live-action

 "…travel back in time back to

 Disney announces that Christine McCarthy has been promoted to chief financial officer.

 This makes her the company's first female CFO and its most senior female executive ever.
 McCarthy has been with

 the "Mouse House" since 2005, most recently as an executive VP of corporate real estate and alliances, and treasurer.

-Disney's adventure film The BFG is released to theaters.
-Co-produced by Steven Spielberg,
+Disney's adventure film The BFG is released in U.S. theaters.
+Directed and produced by

-it tells the story of an orphan human girl named Sophie who befriends a benevolent giant, dubbed the
+Steven Spielberg, it tells the story of an orphan human girl named Sophie who befriends a benevolent giant,

 dubbed the "Big Friendly Giant."
 Distributed by Walt Disney Studios Motion Pictures, the film stars Mark Rylance,

 Ruby Barnhill, Penelope Wilton, Jemaine Clement, Rebecca Hall, Rafe Spall, and Bill Hader.
 John Williams has